1fish2/BBQTimer/README.md

 2. **Periodic interval alarms** remind you to check/turn your food while the app also displays the total elapsed time.
 (A count-up “stopwatch” won’t alert you and a countdown “timer” won’t track the total time.)
 3. **Changeable alarms** while it’s running.

-Of course it can time more things than cooking, like interval exercises.

-* Requires minimal app permissions.
-* No network access.
-No ads.
-No data collection.
-* Simple and focused.
-* Free.

 ## System Requirements